zachestreito/nb_moss/README.md

-**nbgrader_moss** is a tool that will check nbgrader student assignment submissions for collusion using Stanford's Moss.
+**nb_moss** is a tool that will check nbgrader student assignment submissions for collusion using Stanford's Moss.

 ## Usage
 ```